rgwood/RezoningScraper/README.md

 To deploy, use the "Deploy to function app" command and point it at the publish output folder (`/RezoningScraper.Functions/bin/Release/netstandard2.0/publish`).

+Troubleshooting: try opening the `RezoningScraper.Functions` folder and deploying from there – sometimes doesn't work from the solution directory, need to figure out why.

 #### Tests
 `dotnet test`